-Etoposide, ifosfamide and carboplatin are cytostatic drugs.
+Vinkristin, methotrexate and procarbazine are cytostatic drugs.
 Rituximab is an antibody that inhibits the growth of cancer cells.
-Mesna is given to protect the urinary tract.
+Calcium folinate is a folic acid, which reduces the side effects of methotrexate.
 It also contains filgrastim, which stimulates the bone marrow to produce white blood cells and strengthens your immune system.

-Each course is 21 days.
-On days 1-3, you will be given an IV.
-After that, there is a break of 18 days, before a new course starts.
+Each course is 14 days.
+On days 1 and 8, you will be given an IV.
+On days 1-7, you take procarbazine as capsules.
+On days 2-4, take calcium folinate tablets.

-Filgrastim is administered via a syringe for 8 days, starting on day 5.
+Filgrastim is administered via a syringe every day for 8 days, starting on day 6.
 You can take the shots yourself.
 Alternatively, a special form of filgrastim is used, which is then given only once.